IHTSDO/snomed-owl-toolkit/readme.md

  -version <version>                     (Optional) Date for the ontology version e.g. 20180731.
                                         Defaults to today's date.

- -without-annotations                   (Optional) Flag to omit Fully Specified Name annotations from the ontology
+ -without-annotations                   (Optional) Flag to omit annotations from the ontology
                                         resulting in a smaller file size.

+ -preferred-terms                       (Optional) Flag to use preferred term annotations rather than the default Fully Specified Names.

+ -language-refset                       (Optional) The identifier of the language reference set to use when selecting an FSN or PT to include.
+                                        Defaults to 900000000000509007 which is the United States of America English language reference set.
 ```

 ### Snomed RF2 to OWL File Conversion